indonesiacore/coding-standards/laravel/model.md

-All models should be put on `Models` folder
+All models should be put on `app/Models` folder

 All models filename should follow `CammelCase`